ShannonHolgate/MachineSetup/README.md

 # Machine Setup
 Automated setup of developer/leisure machine based almost wholey on brew, brew cask and dot files.
 ###Disclaimer
-This script is best used on a fresh osx machine and will likely go out of date at some point.
+This script is best used on a fresh **yosemite osx** machine and will likely go out of date at some point.
 It will change a lot of stuff, so make sure to **read the scripts first**.

 Usage: